-- 1. All members of District governance, advisory, and operational groups agree to: - Work for the greater good of our students. - Use analytical skills, creativity, and expertise to further District longrange goals, effective day-to-day functioning, and students' well-being. - Fulfill group member responsibilities through: - Attendance at meetings - Clear articulation of constituent needs - Function as a team member with other members of the group - Follow-through on tasks - Report meeting outcomes back to constituent groups - Strive for common understanding and consensus in an atmosphere of respect.
+- 1. All members of District governance, advisory, and operational groups agree to: - Work for the greater good of our students. - Use analytical skills, creativity, and expertise to further District longrange goals, effective day-to-day functioning, and students' well-being. - Fulfill group member responsibilities through: - o Attendance at meetings - o Clear articulation of constituent needs - Function as a team member with other members of the group - Follow-through on tasks - Report meeting outcomes back to constituent groups - Strive for common understanding and consensus in an atmosphere of respect.
 Where consensus cannot be reached, commit to present dissenting opinion(s). - Support the implementation of recommendations once group consensus is reached. - Welcome change and innovation. - 2.
 In turn, the Chancellor agrees to support the work of District groups by making the commitment that members of District groups will have:

-- Flexibility and resources needed to accomplish assigned tasks.
-District collection and dissemination of data for informed decision making.
+- District collection and dissemination of data for informed decision making.

 - Shared responsibility for outcomes.

 - Praise and recognition for their work.

 - Support for change and innovation.

 - Access to leadership opportunities.

-- Establishment of Tuesday/Wednesday College meetings and Thursday/Friday District meetings, unless necessitated by unusual circumstances.